SOTI Connect Installation/ Upgrade Issues

 2. Re-run the SOTI Connect installer.

-During the SQL connection step of a SOTI Connect installation, selecting the database data deletion checkbox does not delete data and leads to a rollback error.
-The following entries appear in the installer logs:
+During the SQL connection step, selecting the database data deletion checkbox does not delete data and causes a rollback error.
+The installer logs show entries similar to:

 Manually delete the SQL data and log files.

-1. Navigate to the Server Properties panel of the VM hosting SQL and select Database Settings (see the red box in the diagram).
+1. Navigate to the Server Properties panel of the VM hosting the SQL, then select Database Settings.

-2. Record the location of the data and the logs (see the blue boxes).
+2. Record the location of the Data and Logs.

 The Database Settings tab shows the location of data and log files

-3. Navigate to the data and log directories and delete all files in those directories.
+3. Navigate to the Data and Log directories and delete all files inside.

-Note: Delete only the file contents of the data and log folders, not the data and log folders themselves.
+Note: Delete only the files, not the directories themselves.

 • Affected versions: SOTI Connect 2024.0 and later